DelineaXPM/dsv-k8s/README.md

   - macOS/Linux: [Trunk.io](https://trunk.io/) to provide linting and formatting on the project.
 Included in recommended extensions.
     - `trunk install`, `trunk check`, and `trunk fmt` simplifies running checks.

+## List of Mage Tasks

+- `mage -l` will give you a list of tasks.
+- `mage -h init` provides more help detail on a task when it's available.

 ## Configure

 The configuration requires a JSON formatted list of Client Credential and Tenant mappings.